1 Bg 9-1972: The Most Confidential Knowledge

 > activities.
 All these living entities, although born under

-> the glance of the Supreme Lord, take their different
+> the glance of the Supreme Lord, still take their different

 > bodies according to their past deeds and desires.
 So the